Financial-Times/origami/apps/website/_posts/2023-03-01-newsletter.md

 ### New component – o-multi-select

 Akaki has been working with Designers to introduce a new component – o-multi-select.
-This component allows users to filter and select multiple options from a list.
-Potential usage for this includes filtering content based on large lists of items such as by country or language.
+This component allows users to select multiple options from a list, building upon the browser's native multi select capability.
+Will Renny has collaborated with us to provide guidance on design.

 o-multi-select is near completion and will ship with TSX templates.
 It is planned to be released in the upcoming month.